PG::

 PostgreSQL bind parameters are represented as $1, $2, $3, etc., inside the SQL query.

 Sends SQL query request specified by sql to PostgreSQL for asynchronous processing, and immediately returns.
-On failure, it raises a PG::Error
+On failure, it raises a PG::Error.

-For backward compatibility, if you pass more than one parameter to this method, it will call send_query_params
+For backward compatibility, if you pass more than one parameter to this method, it will call send_query_params for you.
+New code should explicitly use send_query_params if argument placeholders are used.

 Sends SQL query request specified by sql to PostgreSQL for asynchronous processing, and immediately returns.
-On failure, it raises a PG::Error
+On failure, it raises a PG::Error.

-is an array of the bind parameters for the SQL query.
-Each element of the params
+params is an array of the bind parameters for the SQL query.
+Each element of the params array may be either:

 PostgreSQL bind parameters are represented as $1, $2, $3, etc., inside the SQL query.
-The 0th element of the params
+The 0th element of the params array is bound to $1, the 1st element is bound to $2, etc. nil is treated as NULL.

 If the types are not specified, they will be inferred by PostgreSQL.
 Instead of specifying type oids, it’s recommended to simply add explicit casts in the query to ensure that the right type is used.